Quick Verdict

 Lolerflow

-Engineers complete thorough examinations on their phone in rapid inspection mode, with all LOLER Regulation 10 fields pre-loaded.
+A competent person can complete a thorough examination on their phone using rapid inspection mode.
+All LOLER Regulation 10 fields are pre-loaded.
 Reports generate automatically as PDF and Excel.
-The system tracks renewal dates for every asset and sends automated alerts before equipment goes overdue.
-Everything works offline — essential for dock, warehouse, and construction site work.
+The system maintains a full asset register and tracks renewal dates for every item of lifting equipment.
+Automated alerts fire before equipment goes overdue.
+Everything works offline, which is essential for dock, warehouse, and construction site work.

 Pros